EugenePog/car-price-evaluation/README.md

+# Car price evaluation project - Web Application

-# car-price-evaluation
+# Application description
-The service Car price evaluation offers persons a web page with inputs that helpes to make evaluation of the reasonable price for used car.
+Problem Description:
+The Car Price Evaluation web application offers a user-friendly interface for individuals looking to estimate the reasonable price for a used car.
+It provides a convenient and efficient way for users to assess the value of their vehicle if they intend to sell it, or to determine whether the price of a car they plan to purchase is fair.
+By leveraging various inputs and data points, the application aims to offer accurate and reliable price evaluations, making the car buying and selling process more transparent and informed.

+Features:
+- Input Data: The application allows users to input essential details about the car they wish to evaluate, including make, model, year of manufacture, mileage, condition, and any additional features or modifications.
+- Data Analysis: Utilizing a comprehensive database and sophisticated algorithms, the application processes the provided information to perform an in-depth analysis of the car's market value.
+- Comparative Analysis: For users looking to sell their car, the application compares the entered data with similar cars available in the market to determine a competitive and fair selling price.
+- Fair Price Assessment: For users interested in purchasing a car, the application assesses whether the listed price is reasonable based on prevailing market trends and the car's specific attributes.

-Use cases:
+Use Cases:
-- a person wants to estimate price for the car that he wants to sell
-- a person wants to check if the price for the car he wants to buy is fair
+- Estimating Selling Price:
+  A person who intends to sell their car can use the Car Price Evaluation application to input the necessary details about their vehicle.
+The application will then process this information and generate an estimated selling price based on prevailing market trends, the car's condition, and comparable prices of similar cars.
+- Verifying Fair Purchase Price:
+  A prospective car buyer can utilize the application to assess whether the listed price of a used car is reasonable and fair.
+By providing the car's specifications and condition, the user will receive an evaluation that helps them make an informed decision during negotiations.

+The Car Price Evaluation application aims to simplify the car pricing process, empowering both sellers and buyers with valuable insights to make well-informed decisions and ensure fair transactions.

-Instruction for users:
+# Installation instruction for users:
 1. copy project from github to your local machine
 2. create environment in the project directory: pipenv install --python=3.9